 At Touro, research complements both our mission to train students to thrive in their careers and our commitment to improving lives in our communities.

-Our faculty and students work together across programs, centers and colleges—and with many external partners— to conduct research in medicine, education, public health, and pharmacy.
+Our faculty and students work together across programs, centers, colleges, and with many external partners to conduct research in medicine, education, public health, and pharmacy.

 Areas of Research